dinosavr/rsschool-cv/cv.md

 ```
 ## Experience:
 I have only real practice.
-I take task, learn new theme and creat it.
+I take task, learn new theme and create it.

 [Link to main part of my projects.](http://www.deko-design.ru/portfolio/web-projects)